Retail management: area of work

 Store managers are based on the shop floor and are on the front line of the retail business.
 It is their role to keep an eye on all areas of the store to keep it running smoothly.
 As such, typical tasks that a manager may expect to perform include:

-- Liaising with head office, communicating their directives to staff and deciding the best way to implement them to suit the particular store or department in question
+- liaising with head office, communicating their directives to staff and deciding the best way to implement them

-- Making (or signing off) decisions about how best to promote certain products (especially those that are underselling)
+- making (or signing off) decisions about how best to promote certain products

 Many of the larger retailers run a 24-hour operation, and although managers don’t work a 24-hour day, they need to understand how all areas of the business work even when they’re not there.